 Foster Parent Volunteers are an integral part of the humane society’s mission of saving animal lives.
-Countless numbers of kittens, puppies, cats, and dogs receive a temporary home and wonderful care from our dedicated team of foster parents until they are ready to be adopted into a permanent home.
+Countless numbers of kittens and cats receive a temporary home and wonderful care from our dedicated team of foster parents until they are ready to be adopted into a permanent home.

 Fostering is a great way to bring a furry companion into your life when you are not quite ready to make a lifetime commitment.
 Fostering also allows you to volunteer form the comfort from your own home.

 The Humane Society provides the following benefits to Foster Parent Volunteers:

 The basic supplies needed to care for kittens and cats.

 Instructions to help you care for your foster pet.

 Payment of all vet care expenses, regular screenings, and medical services.

 Adoption placements for any pets you foster.